oliver-coates/OakAsh-ThornWiki/Oak Ash and Thorn Wiki/Oak Ash and Thorn Wiki/Geography, Geopolitics & History/Notable Institutions/Imperial Institute of Brittania.md

     - Demonology
     - Geology

-The Imperial Institute also holds the following departments which assist the :
+The Imperial Institute also holds the following departments which assist the running of the organisation:
 - **Department of Finance**
 - **Department of Acquisition**
 - **Department of Security**